 Thus it is extremely important that the quality of shop drawings is of the supreme standards which can be attained by partnering with millwork drafting service provider.
 Mantelpieces or armoire are the most appropriate examples.
 Thus, when projects are grand, price becomes the governing factor.

 For smaller projects, customers usually tend to opt for casework as it allows picking up from the readily available factory products which are relatively available at affordable costs as against the custom made.
 But this also means that the final product quality is not at par with the millwork products.

 Thus, at first glance, it might seem that casework is an inexpensive option, but evaluating the other parameters will lead to a conclusion that the architectural aesthetics available in molding and trim of room is unparalleled in millwork.
 It all boils down to the end customers’ project needs.

 Both millwork and casework find application to project including commercial offices, retail stores, parks, hotels, shopping malls, restaurants, upholstery for furniture items, lightings, display counters, racks and shelves, mantelpieces etc. Both have their own importance.

 Now that you know the fundamental differences between Millwork and Casework, there still are several parameters based on which you can differentiate both the so closely linked services.
 However, the end decision relies largely upon the ultimate application of your project.

 Millwork and Casework both form a very significant part of the building construction project.
-Hence, it becomes crucial for the architects, builders and manufacturers to ensure the correctness and quality of shop drawings both.
+Hence, it becomes crucial for the architects, interior designers, home-builders, contractors and manufacturers to ensure the correctness and quality of shop drawings both.